penske-media-corp/pmc-vvv/README.md

     - Run from inside VVV directory
 - When prompted for a password on git repositories enter an application password to clone repositories
 - If at any time PMC-VVV fails to build or a site doesn't provision you can re-run/skip any of the steps in the go script

+### After the Build

+See a list of the available sites [here for WPCOM](https://github.com/penske-media-corp/pmc-vvv/blob/master/config.yml#L6).
+VIPGo sites are also in that config file – search the brand you are looking for and refer to the entry in the `hosts` object e.g. `pmc-rollingstone-2018.test`.

+Log in to the WordPress admin on any site with the following credentials:

+* WPCOM: admin / password
+* VIPGo: pmcdev / pmcdev

+You may see a lot of WordPress errors.
+Refer to the troubleshooting notes below.

 ## Adding a New Site